jakubholynet/letsencrypt-aws/README.md

 # letsencrypt-aws

-`letsencrypt-aws` is a program that can be run in the background which automatically provisions and updates certificates on your AWS infrastructure using the AWS APIs and Let's Encrypt.
+`letsencrypt-aws` is a program that can be run in the background which automatically updates certificates on your AWS infrastructure using the AWS APIs and Let's Encrypt.

 ## How it works